Large-scale optical compression of free-space using an experimental three-lens spaceplate: Introduction

-The three-lens spaceplate [Fig. (\ref{fig:20220922-threeLensDiagram})] utilizes the Fourier plane of a 4-$f$ lens system to impart the same angle-dependent phase that free-space propagation imparts.
+The three-lens spaceplate (Fig. \ref{fig:20220922-threeLensDiagram}) utilizes the Fourier plane of a 4-$f$ lens system to impart the same angle-dependent phase that free-space propagation imparts.
 Our 4-$f$ lens system consists of two positive lenses of focal length $f_{\text{ext}}$, the "exterior lenses".
-The first lens maps the complex amplitude distribution of an incident field across the front focal plane to the back focal plane via a Fourier transform \autocite{Goodman2017}.
+The first lens maps the complex amplitude distribution of an incident field across the front focal plane to the back focal plane via a Fourier transform \cite{Goodman2017}.
 Thus, there is a one-to-one mapping between the angle of an incoming plane wave and the position in the back focal plane, known as the "Fourier plane", which is located a distance $f_{\text{ext}}$ after the lens.
 The second lens is a distance $2f_{\text{ext}}$ after the first lens and performs another Fourier transform, undoing the action of the first lens.
 With a spatially-varying phase element (i.e., a "phase mask") in the Fourier plane, the 4-$f$ system phase shifts each incoming plane wave but otherwise leaves it unchanged.
 The angle-dependent phase shift required to emulate free-space propagation happens to correspond to the phase mask created by a thin positive lens.
 Consequently, such a lens placed in the Fourier plane (i.e., a middle lens with focal length $f_{\text{mid}}$) will cause the field transmitted by the 4-$f$ system to appear as though it had propagated through a slab of free-space, potentially longer than the 4-$f$ system itself.
-Note that while this three-lens device is neither monolithic nor plate-like, we still refer to it as a spaceplate due to its similar effect on light.
+This three-lens device is similar to a Fourier filtration system which uses a spatial light modulator or a transparency located at the Fourier plane to modify the phase or amplitude of the Fourier decomposition.
+Note that while it is neither monolithic nor plate-like, we still refer to it as a spaceplate due to its similar effect on light.
 Note as well that the use of a 4-$f$ system results in inversion of the light about the $\mathbf{z}$-axis ($x=0$); while this does not affect the compression or absolute magnification of the device, it does differentiate the device from other spaceplates.